We tried Modal, Cloudflare Containers, and Sprites before building our own persistent container service

 Modal: Fast to Start, Hard to Stay

 Modal was the first service we tried.
-The onboarding experience was smooth — you can get something running quickly.
+The onboarding experience was smooth, and you can get something running quickly.
 But Modal's interface is a Python library.
 Our entire backend is TypeScript running on Cloudflare Workers, and introducing Python as a dependency for a critical part of our infrastructure wasn't something we were willing to do.

 Beyond the language mismatch, persistence was the real problem.
-Modal had multiple storage options, each with different tradeoffs, and the one that looked closest to what we needed was labeled beta.
-For a feature this central to our product — the thing that makes a user's computer feel like their computer — building on a beta storage layer felt like a risk we couldn't take.
+Modal had multiple storage options, most of which were unusable for us.
+The one that looked closest to what we needed (Volumes V2) was labeled beta and still wasn't exactly what we needed.
+For a feature this central to our product, building on a beta storage layer wasn't an option.

 We moved on.